paezha/University-AI-Panel/README.md

 [^48]: As if any other signs were needed of the scammy environment in
-    which GenAI tech thrives, Berber (2024) also reports how Cognition, a startup backed by Peter Thiel, pivoted from cryptocurrencyto AI, coincidentally as cryptocurrency was going sour after the frauds at FTX were revealed.
+    which GenAI tech thrives, Berber (2024) also reports how Cognition, a startup backed by Peter Thiel, pivoted from cryptocurrency to AI, coincidentally as cryptocurrency was going sour after the frauds at FTX were revealed.
 Barely disguised grift has grown abundant in the vicinity of AI at almost every level (Cook 2024).

-[^49]: And, with profitability becoming a more distant possibility,
+[^49]: And, with profitability increasingly looking like a distant
-    there is always the option for large investors to cosmically inflate the hype (Salmon 2024) to convince bigger suckers to give them money (Reuters 2024) and/or to fleece retail investors (Temkin 2024).
+    possibility, there is always the option for large investors to cosmically inflate the hype (Salmon 2024) in order to convince bigger suckers to give them money (Reuters 2024) and/or to fleece retail investors (Temkin 2024).

 [^50]: Universities, rather than being innovators, have increasingly
     become renters in the land of the platform economy (Komljenovic